bakks/butterfish/README.md

 To print the full prompts and responses from the OpenAI API, use the --verbose flag.
 Support can be found at https://github.com/bakks/butterfish.

-If you don't have OpenAI free credits then you'll need a subscription and you'll need to pay for OpenAI API use.
+If you do not have OpenAI free credits then you will need a subscription and you will need to pay for OpenAI API use.
 If you're using Shell Mode, autosuggest will probably be the most expensive part.
-You can reduce spend here by disabling shell autosuggest (-A) or increasing the autosuggest timeout (e.g. -t 2000).
+You can reduce spend by disabling shell autosuggest (-A) or increasing the autosuggest timeout (e.g. -t 2000).
 See "butterfish shell --help".

-v0.1.6 darwin amd64 (commit 6d4dafe) (built 2023-08-17T08:21:44Z) MIT License -
+v0.1.12 darwin amd64 (commit 0c115fa) (built 2023-09-27T19:12:29Z) MIT License -
 Copyright (c) 2023 Peter Bakkum

 Flags:
   -h, --help       Show context-sensitive help.
-  -v, --verbose    Verbose mode, prints full LLM prompts (sometime to log file).
+  -v, --verbose    Verbose mode, prints full LLM prompts (sometimes to log
+                   file).
 Use multiple times for more verbosity, e.g. -vv.
   -V, --version    Print version information and exit.

 Commands: